YagoLopez/vrview-react/README.md

 <Vrview {...scene} />
 ```

 Vrview is a prure component.
-It receives scene data as props from a parent component and It asigns that props to its state which implements the following interface:
+It receives scene data as props from a parent component and asign those props to its state which implements the following interface:

 ```typescript
 export interface IScene {